-- 1) Insulation used in a Protected Membrane Roof System must be Extruded Polystyrene Foam Insulation (XPS). - 2) When XPS (with or without a concrete topping) is specified as the drainage layer, it must be grooved (by the manufacturer or post-manufacturing). - 3) Insulation that supports an acceptable roof covering must have a minimum compressive strength equal to or exceeding the dead loads and anticipated overall live loads and point loads of the overburden. - 4) When an insulation overlay is required (see 14.1.2.2), it must be a composite product - 1) no less than 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).
+- 1) Insulation used in a Protected Membrane Roof System must be extruded polystyrene foam Insulation (XPS). - 2) When XPS (with or without a concrete topping) is specified as the drainage layer, it must be grooved (by the manufacturer or as a post-manufacturing alteration). - 3) Insulation that supports an acceptable roof covering must have a minimum compressive strength equal to or exceeding the dead loads and anticipated overall live loads and point loads of the overburden. - 4) When an insulation overlay is required (see 14.1.2.2), it must be a composite product - 1) no less than 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).